 Hiking TO Machu Picchu

 Many people visit Cusco in order to do one of its many, spectacular Andean hikes.
-While the Inca Trail is the only trek that lets you hike into Machu Picchu through the Sun Gate, there are many alternative multiday hikes to Machu Picchu as well.
+There are many alternative multiday hikes to Machu Picchu as well.

 Dry season is typically the best season for any Andean hike, though it will be quite cold at night.
 Many treks are not available during the rainy season as the trail conditions can become dangerous following heavy rains, including slippery trails and washouts.
 We particularly recommend our Lares treks or the Inca Trail during the rainy season, and we also have special Wet Season Trekking policies in place for hiking during this time of year.
 Shoulder seasons typically offer good conditions for hiking, too.
 (Click here to see our month-by-month calendar of when treks are available).